hhstechgroup/development-practices/standards/unit-test-standards.md

-In an effort to help improve software quality...
+This document identifies CWDS Unit Testing standards in an effort to help improve software quality and have common standards across developement teams.
+The project comprises of several vendors with different testing philosophies and standards which causes confusion among teams that interact.
+A common testing strategy will help set testing expectations.

-Different teams with different expectations...
+CWDS CARES project was initiated with a commitment to Agile and it's practices and the expectation is teams will be implementing such practices.
+Test Driven Development (TDD) and unit testing is a core development practice associated with agile.
+As such, CWDS has recognised the importance of unit testing and TDD.
+This document outlines the CWDS Unit Testing Standards that will adhere to industry best practices and to standardize testing practices.

-This document scope is to identify the Unit Testing Standards adopted for the CWDS CARES project.
-The project comprises of several vendors with different testing philosophies and standards.
-CWDS CARES project was initiated with a commitment to Agile and it's practices which include Unit Testing and Test Driven Development (TDD).
-This document will outline the CWDS Standards that will adhere to industry best practices and to standardize testing practices.
+The remaing part of the document will also make clear some definitions and cover some important topics related to unit testing.

 # Standards
 The CWDS standard for testing is to have tests for all code.
 This includes unit and functional tests.
 Unit tests include integration tests and functional tests includes acceptance test.
 The desire is for developers to be doing TDD, but since that requires some learning and discipline, that is a labeled a goal that should be strive for.